-I’d just returned from CPFC16, and was still thinking of all the great new ideas I had been inspired to write, when my health suddenly went very wrong.
-I’d been having some issues with my bladder, that I had been hoping would go away.
-As you can guess, that was not the brightest thing and things got worse.
+I’d just returned from CPFC16 and was still thinking of all the great innovative ideas I had been inspired to write when my health suddenly went very wrong.
+I’d been having issues with my bladder that I had hoped would disappear.
+As you can guess, that was not the brightest thing, and things worsened.

-To be blunt, I couldn’t urinate and it was starting to really hurt, and like a numb-skull, I picked up my car pool mate.
-Four times driving in I pulled the car over and attempted to urinate to no avail.
-Finally after being at work for 2 hours, I decided to go home and call my wife.
-She yelled at me, “Go to the HOSPITAL!”, and I took her advice.
-I continued to spasm and feel like I was about to explode the whole way driving there (screaming in pain every few minutes).
+The story started the Monday after I got home.
+To be blunt, I couldn’t urinate, and it started hurting.
+Like a numb skull, I picked up my carpool mate.
+Four times driving in, I pulled the car over and attempted to urinate to no avail.
+Finally, after working for 2 hours, I decided to go home and call my wife.
+She yelled at me, “Go to the HOSPITAL!”
+I took her advice.
+I continued to spasm and feel like I was about to explode while driving there (screaming in pain every few minutes).

-The emergency room at the Queensway Carleton Hospital was quite busy, but I was eventually triaged and found to have a heart rate through the roof and a blood pressure to match, and I was shouting in pain.
-Evidently if you show up at Emerg with these symptoms, you get to go straight in.
-I continued to groan and yell in pain until I was diagnosed to be in a state of complete retention and my bladder was in spasm.
+The emergency room at the Queensway Carleton Hospital was quite busy.
+I was quickly triaged and found to have a heart rate through the roof and a blood pressure to match, and I was shouting in pain.
+If you show up at Emerg with these symptoms, you get to go straight in.
+I continued to groan and yell in pain until I was diagnosed with complete retention, and my bladder was in spasm.

-The QCH Emerg team did a fantastic job, put in a catheter, gave me a pain relieving shot and that crisis was finally over (although I continued to spasm for a while longer).
-I was holding over 1.5 liters in me, and was in danger of causing permanent damage had I not come in.
-I was given a tutorial on how to deal with my new catheter, and told to contact my doctor.
+The QCH Emerg team did a fantastic job, put in a catheter, and gave me a pain-relieving shot.
+That crisis was finally over (although I continued to spasm for a while longer).
+I held around 1.5 litres in me and was in danger of causing permanent damage had I not come in.
+I was given a tutorial on dealing with my new Catheter and told to contact my Doctor.
 Luckily I was already seeing a urologist and was due to see him a week later.

-I learned to live with my catheter, but when I saw my urologist he wasn’t sure what might have caused this specific problem.
-He knew I had a larger prostate but wasn’t sure that was the case, so he took the catheter out, to see what might happen.
-What happened was 4 days later I was at the QCH emergency room, (luckily with already filled in forms from my Doctor), and they put back in the Catheter.
+I learned to live with my Catheter.
+When I saw my Urologist, he wasn’t sure what might have caused this problem.
+He knew I had a larger prostate but wasn’t sure that was the case, so he took the Catheter out to see what might happen.
+Four days later, I was at the QCH emergency room (luckily with already filled-in forms from my Doctor), and they replaced the Catheter.

-We tried this one more time, and I was scheduled for a “scope”.
-You can guess where the scope might go, and sure enough my prostate had grown and was now obstructing my urethra.
-Drug treatment wasn’t going to help, so I got scheduled for a Trans Urethra Resection of the Prostate (TURP).
+We tried this once more, and I was scheduled for a “scope.”
+You can guess where the scope might go; sure enough, my prostate had grown and was now obstructing my urethra.
+Drug treatment wasn’t going to help, so I got scheduled for a Trans Urethral Resection of the Prostate (TURP).

 The procedure went OK, a few hiccups in my recovery, but nothing too serious.
-I am now somewhat back to normal, with a few side-effects that I am dealing with.
-Why this happened is still not clear, but it is not thought to be Cancer (all tests have shown clean for Cancer, but I also know that Prostate Cancer can be elusive in tests).
+I am now somewhat back to normal, with a few side effects that I am dealing with.
+The reasons this happened are still unclear, but it is not considered cancer.
+All tests have shown clean for Cancer, but I also know that Prostate Cancer can be elusive in tests.

 Why am I writing this story in a Finance blog?
-First, November is Men’s Health Awareness month, so let me help with a simple checklist that could have made this incident less stressing for me (and my Loving Wife who was an angel throughout this thing).
+First, November is Men’s Health Awareness month (Movember Canada), so let me help with a simple checklist that could have made this incident less stressful for me (and my Loving Wife, who was an angel throughout this thing).

 - I had a “scare” 10 years ago, when my blood test suggested cancer of the prostate.
 I had a biopsy, which came back clean, but that (in hindsight) was a warning.
 Catching cancer early is essential for men.

-- If you have issues pee’ing, you need to tell your Doctor.
+- If you have issues peeing, you need to tell your Doctor.
 Don’t think it is an isolated incident, tell the Doctor.
-Remember to see your Doctor more than once every 10 years too.
+Remember to see your Doctor more than once every ten years too.

-- If things feel like they are “getting worse” (restricted stream, getting up 3 times a night to pee, etc., ) go and see your Doctor and get referred to a Urologist.
+- If things feel like they are “getting worse” (restricted stream, getting up three times a night to pee, etc., ) go and see your Doctor and get referred to a Urologist.

-- Prostates are finicky things, as your Urologist will tell you, but things can go wrong quickly, so don’t “piss around” (pardon the pun).
+- Prostates are finicky, as your Urologist will tell you, but things can go wrong quickly, so don’t “piss around” (pardon the pun).

 Better to be Lucky?

-I was very lucky, that the Queensway Carleton Hospital staff acted quickly and professionally (even though I was shouting and starting to get quite agitated).
-I also had my TURP at the QCH and they treated me very well.
+I was fortunate that the Queensway Carleton Hospital staff acted quickly and professionally (even though I was shouting and starting to get quite agitated).
+I also had my TURP at the QCH, and they treated me very well.
 My Urologist did a great job, as did my GP, but they have also been very frank with me about things.
-I am most likely going to have to have another TURP some time in the future.
-The good news, I know the warning signs, and will not ignore them.
+I will most likely have to have another TURP sometime in the future.
+The good news, I know the warning signs and will not ignore them.